kanishka-linux/reminiscence/README.md

     $ python manage.py runserver 127.0.0.1:8000

-    open 127.0.0.1:8000 from any browser, login and start adding links
+    open 127.0.0.1:8000 using any browser, login and start adding links

     **Note:** replace localhost address with local ip address of your server